View Document Text

 Exchange-Traded Funds (ETFs)

-An ETF is a type of Investment Company (usually, an open-end fund or unit investment trust) containing
+An exchange-traded fund (“ETF”) is a type of Investment Company (usually, an open-end fund or unit

 throughout the day on an exchange.
-Like stock mutual funds, the prices of the underlying securities and
+Like mutual funds, the prices of the underlying securities and the

-the overall market may affect ETF prices.
-Similarly, factors affecting a particular industry segment may
+overall market generally affect ETF prices.
+Similarly, factors affecting a particular industry segment

 Alternative Investments